fbpx

 How many Army veterans have mesothelioma?

-The number of Army veterans with mesothelioma is unclear.
-According to the registry of cases treated at the Boston VA Hospital, Army veterans account for around 30% of mesothelioma cases involving veterans.
+The exact number of Army veterans with mesothelioma is undetermined.
+According to the Boston VA Hospital’s registry of cases treated at the medical center, Army veterans account for around 30% of mesothelioma cases involving veterans.

 blue box icon